kvnang/frkennyang/src/posts/wyd23/index.md

 DOWNLOAD E-FLYER
 ASK SEVEN WORLD TOURS

+To read more about what World Youth Day (WYD) is, visit [WYD Lisbon 2023 official website](https://www.lisboa2023.org/en/about).

 ## 1. First things first: what’s the point?

 Let’s start with the most important question: why is this trip worth our time and money?
 In this section, I’m addressing you, *prospective participants*, as well as you, *parents*, who are considering funding your children’s trip.
 At least *three reasons* make it reasonable to spend our precious time and hard-earned cash on this journey.